MailTape/MailTape-v1/_posts/2018-03-18-Ruby-Francis.md

 ## King Princess — Sunburn
 _Louise_: **"**I wanted to finish this tape with a smooth track.
 King Princess offers just want I was looking for with this _Sunburn_.
 Listening to it makes me want to cuddle myself.**"**

 <p id="outroduction">That's all folks!
 Thanks for taking the time to listen to this new episode.
-Thanks to [Ruby Francis](https://www.facebook.com/RubyFrancisMusic/ "Ruby's Facebook Page") for her amazing selection and to [William](http://williamgirault.com/ "William's website") for his fabulous illustration.</p>
+Thanks to [Ruby Francis](https://www.facebook.com/RubyFrancisMusic/ "Ruby's Facebook Page") for her amazing selection, to [William](http://williamgirault.com/ "William's website") for his fabulous illustration and to Sanjay for the writing!</p>